rudifa/cue-issues-fmt-comments/README.md

 ...

-## cuedo-fmt cli app
+## cuedo cli app

-Various patches and observation tools have been collected under the `cuedo-fmt` cli application (this project).
+Various patches and observation tools have been collected under the `cuedo` cli application (this project).

 ```
-cuedo-fmt% cuedo-fmt
+cuedo% cuedo
 Tools for investigation of CUE issues related to formatting.

  This evolving set of tools requires a compatible set of patches to the CUE source code (*).